 Everything culminated during my Masters degree when I was working as a waitress.
-One busy Saturday night my step mum and R walked into the restaurant – they were there for a church function.
+One busy Saturday night my step mum and father walked into the restaurant – they were there for a church function.
 I had no idea that they would be coming in, but I was excited to see them.

-R was talking with a group of men when I walked up to give him a hug and kiss on the cheek.
+He was talking with a group of men when I walked up to give him a hug and kiss on the cheek.
 My enthusiasm was met with an awkward ‘hello’ followed by stark silence.
 The men stared at me.
 A second or two passed before realisation set in.
 He wasn’t going to say anything.

 Looking back I can’t be surprised, really.
 It was a group of conservative Christians being confronted by a daughter they’d never heard of.
 Regardless, this encounter served as my breaking point.
 Consequently, I sent him a colourfully worded text that detailed exactly why I never wanted to see him again.

 We had one final phone conversation where I asked him all of the questions I had suppressed for years.
 I told him what it feels like to know that one of the people responsible for your existence never wanted you.

 I explained how it impacted my ability to trust men.
 I asked why he never even said sorry.
 He had counterpoints of course, and took issue with all the blame I placed on him.
 He was a fount of excuses and defensiveness.

 There was a lot of tears and yelling, but it was cathartic.
 I had finally confronted my father and I felt like I was past it.
 That wasn’t true of course.
 Years later I wanted him to find out that I became a writer.
 It was important that he knew that I was a success without him.